Here are our favorite sandy gems and rocky coves along the SoCal coast.

 4. Victoria Beach, Laguna

 You’ll probably recognize the famous Victorian Pirate Tower on the North end of the beach that goes into full fairytale mode at sunset.
-While it’s a popular beach, it’s often quiet thanks to the hidden entrances and it’s about the closest you’ll get to a private beach that’s still public in Laguna.
-The spot is filled with wonders from the beautiful houses and tide pools to the reefs.
-There are also tons of activities to get keep you busy like kayaking, volleyball and tennis.
+While it’s a popular beach, it’s often quiet thanks to the hidden entrances, and it’s about the closest you’ll get to a private beach that’s still public in Laguna.
+The spot is filled with wonders, from the beautiful houses and tide pools to the reefs.
+There are also tons of activities to keep you busy, like kayaking, volleyball, and tennis.
 There’s both paid and metered parking available along the Pacific Coast Highway.

 5. Point Dume State Beach, Malibu

-You might recognize this spot from keys scenes in the Planet of The Apes, which means it’s not secret.
-Point Dume Nature Preserve’s trail leads to and ancient coastal bluff sand dune.
-Most will come for the beautiful and seemingly endless stretch of shoreline features headlands, coves and white-faced cliffs with green tops and winding wooden slat paths.
+You might recognize this spot from keys scenes in the Planet of The Apes, which means it’s not a secret.
+Point Dume Nature Preserve’s trail leads to an ancient coastal bluff dune.
+Most will come for the beautiful and seemingly endless shoreline stretch that features headlands, coves, and white-faced cliffs with green tops and winding wooden slat paths.
 However, if you take the stairs from the lookout, you’ll arrive at an incredible beach that’s also a little more sheltered from the crazy winds.
 It’s also a top spot for watching gray whales during the migration period from December to mid-April.
-The cliffs at sunset from the beach are a sight to behold—but it does get chilly so come prepared.
+The cliffs at sunset from the beach are a sight to behold—but it does get chilly, so come prepared.

 800 Westward Beach Rd, Malibu, CA 90265, United States